slu-dss/research-01/notebook/research-01-complete.md

 Parameters like `what` and `by` give a function specific pieces of information.
-Always name the parameters - it makes your function easier to debug and more explicit\!
+Always name the parameters - it makes your function easier to debug and more explicit!

 Now, your turn.
 Pick a new animal and give it its own message: